grezisek/grezisek-libraries/slang/README.md

 # slang.js

+This library will render html / slang markup into html, css and js code.

 ## Ways of adding library to project

 - **Copy and Paste** [this](https://raw.githubusercontent.com/grezisek/grezisek-libraries/main/slang/slang.js) into your `<script>` tag or script file.
 Library will be usable in scope.